Learn how to finger knitPublished on June 27, 2019 By Sarah

 Finger knitting is the technique of making yarn crafts using only your fingers.
-Knitting without needles is great for cozy blankets and scarves, and big knit cushion covers.
+Knitting without needles is great for cosy blankets and scarves, and big knit cushion covers.
 For beginners, choose a bulky yarn to perfect your technique.
 You can produce fabulous finger knitted scarves, cowls and blankets.
-For hats, toys and ornaments a worsted or aran yarn is a great choice!
+For hats, toys and ornaments, a worsted or aran yarn is a great choice!

 Learn how to finger knit using two or four fingers, with this simple and fun tutorial from expert Anne Weil of Flax and Twine.

 Lay it.
 Lay the yarn over your hand leaving a four or five inch tail.